-Our services as bond counsel to the Authority have been limited to rendering the foregoing opinion based on our review of such proceedings and documents as we deem necessary to approve the validity of the Series 2011A Bonds, including the tax status of interest thereon, as described herein.
-We express no opinion herein as to the financial resources of the Authority or the Commonwealth, their respective ability or willingness to provide for payment of the Series 2011A Bonds or the accuracy or completeness of any information, including the Authority's Preliminary Official Statement dated September , 2011, and its Official Statement dated September , 2011, that may have been relied upon by anyone in making the decision to purchase the Series 2011A Bonds.
-The opinions expressed herein are given as of the date hereof only, and we assume no obligation to update, revise or supplement this opinion to reflect any facts or circumstances that hereafter may come to our attention or any changes in law that hereafter may occur or become effective.
-We have not been asked to, and we do not, render any opinion as to any matter except as specifically set forth herein.
+Our services as bond counsel to the Treasury Board have been limited to delivering the foregoing opinion based on our review of such proceedings and documents as we deem necessary to approve the validity of the Bonds and the tax-exempt status of the interest thereon.
+We express no opinion herein as to the financial resources of the Commonwealth, the adequacy of the net revenues pledged by the Benefited Entities to provide for the payment of the Bonds, or the accuracy or completeness of any information, including the Preliminary Official Statement dated October , 2011, and the Official Statement dated October , 2011, that may have been relied on by anyone in making the decision to purchase Bonds.